glindaqu/s21_3DViewer/README.md

   o Object1
   ```

-In this project, you will only need to implement vertices and surfaces list support.
+In this project you only need to implement support for vertex and face lists.
 Everything else is optional.

 ### Affine transformations

-This section will describe basic affine transformations (translation, rotation, scaling) in the plane, using two-dimensional objects (images) as an example.
+This section describes basic affine transformations (translation, rotation, scaling) in the plane, using two-dimensional objects (images) as an example.
 Similarly, affine transformations can also be used for three-dimensional space.

-An affine transformation is a mapping in a plane or space onto itself in which parallel lines transforms into parallel lines, intersecting lines into intersecting lines, and skew lines into skew lines.
+An affine transformation is a mapping in a plane or in space onto itself, in which parallel lines become parallel lines, intersecting lines become intersecting lines, and oblique lines become oblique lines.
 A transformation in a plane is called affine if it is mutually unambiguous and the image of any line is a line.
-A transformation (mapping) is called mutually unambiguous (bijective) if it converts different points to different ones, and each point is converted to a point.
+A transformation (mapping) is called mutually unambiguous (bijective) if it transforms different points into different points, and each point is transformed into a point.

 In algebraic terms, an affine transformation is a transformation of the form _f(x) = M x + v_, where _M_ is some invertible matrix and _v_ is some value.